 Your healthcare provider will assess your symptoms and give you a physical exam.
-You may have a test called an upper GI.
+You may have a test called an upper GI series.
+This uses X-rays and contrast dye that you swallow.
 This can show if there is a stricture.
 Or you may have an upper endoscopy so your doctor can look at the area.

 During an upper endoscopy, your doctor will inflate a special balloon at the anastomosis.
 The opening will be stretched back to its original size, if possible.
 This is called endoscopic dilation.
 In some cases, you may need more surgery to fix problems related to stenosis.
 You may also need to take proton pump inhibitor medicine to reduce your stomach acid.